-- The Borough's Connectivity and Complete Streets Standards, Section 1634, shall apply.
-Exceptions and clarifications follow. - Cross-access easements shall be required between properties to permit shared parking and access across property lines. - Required bicycle parking (per Section 1634.g.) for residential units shall be provided in the parking garage or within the common areas of the building.
+The Borough's Connectivity and Complete Streets Standards, Section 1634, shall apply.
+Exceptions and clarifications follow.

+- Cross-access easements shall be required between properties to permit shared parking and access across property lines. - Required bicycle parking (per Section 1634.g.) for residential units shall be provided in the parking garage or within the common areas of the building.
 Required bicycle parking for nonresidential uses shall be provided outdoors in the pedestrian plaza or in or adjacent to a surface parking lot. - 4.
 Off-street parking requirements.
 Parking shall be based on a shared parking scenario.
 An applicant shall demonstrate adequate parking through a demonstration that 2 or more parking generators have complementary parking demand as demonstrated using accepted shared parking analyses.
-The following parking generators shall guide the provision of parking in the Redevelopment Area.

-- a.
-Residential:

-- One-bedroom units: 1.3 per unit

-- Two-bedroom units: 1.5 per unit

-- Three-bedroom units:1.8 per unit

-- Hotel, including not more than 4,500 s.f.

-of conference space: 1.25 spaces per hotel room
+The following parking generators shall guide the provision of parking in the Redevelopment Area. - a.
+Residential: - One-bedroom units: 1.3 per unit - Two-bedroom units: 1.5 per unit - Three-bedroom units:1.8 per unit - b.
+Hotel, including not more than 4,500 s.f. of conference space: 1.25 spaces per hotel room

 - c.
-Retail sales and service, personal service: 4.5 per 1,000 s.f.

-- d.
-Restaurant, brewery, up to 10,000 s.f.:4.5 per 1,000 s.f.

-- e Education and training facility, up to 300 students: 1 space per 2 students and one space for each projected staff member

-- f.
-Fitness: 4.5 per 1,000 s.f.

-- f.
-Medical and professional office: 4.5 per 1,000 s.f.

-- g.
-Museum: 4.5 per 1,000 s.f.

-- h.
-Art Studio (painting, sculpture, music, dance, etc.): 4.5 per 1,000 s.f.

-- i.
-Art Gallery: 4.5 per 1,000 s.f.

-- j.
-Any proposal to increase the hotel conference space beyond 4,500 s.f., the number of residential units beyond 240 units, restaurant space beyond 10,000 s.f., or students beyond 300 shall be required to seek approval from the Planning Board and shall submit a shared parking analysis to determine that the available parking is adequate. - k.
-Off-site parking is permitted.
+Retail sales and service, personal service: 4.5 per 1,000 s.f. - d.
+Restaurant, brewery, up to 10,000 s.f.: 4.5 per 1,000 s.f. - e Education and training facility, up to 300 students: 1 space per 2 students and one space for each projected staff member - f.
+Fitness: 4.5 per 1,000 s.f. - f.
+Medical and professional office: 4.5 per 1,000 s.f. - g.
+Museum: 4.5 per 1,000 s.f. - h.
+Art Studio (painting, sculpture, music, dance, etc.): 4.5 per 1,000 s.f. - i.
+Art Gallery: 4.5 per 1,000 s.f. - j.
+Any proposal to increase the hotel conference space beyond 4,500 s.f., the number of residential units beyond 240 units, restaurant space beyond 10,000 s.f., or students beyond 300 shall be required to seek approval from the Planning Board and shall submit a shared parking analysis to determine that the available parking is adequate. - Off-site parking is permitted.
 Parking requirements may be satisfied through an agreement to provide off-site parking in surface or parking structure facilities within 500 feet of the building which contains the associated use(s) generating the off-site parking demand.
 The distance shall be measured in a straight line ("as the crow flies") at the nearest point between property lines.
-The applicant must provide an agreement, consistent with the off-site parking proposal, between the applicant and the operator of the shared parking facility. - One space per residential unit shall be reserved for residential use only. - 5.
-On-street parking shall not contribute toward the required parking. - 6.
-Valet parking is permitted, provided it is not used to meet the minimum required parking.
+The applicant must provide an agreement, consistent with the off-site parking proposal, between the applicant and the operator of the shared parking facility.